bmm00000/practice/sdlc/NOTES.md

 application design: what programming languages will be used, what kind of databases will be used, which databases

-infrastructure design: configuration of the server required to provide the requirements...
+infrastructure design: configuration of the server required to provide the functional and non-functional requirements...

+in the design phase, you have to make sure that what you design in IN SCOPE, ie. it's in the requirements, do not design anything that it's not in the requirements (do not do it just because it's 'cool').

+question: does unit testing have to be done in the development phase?

 youtube:
 sdlc